StefanieSenger/Introduction_to_Statistical_Learning/README.md

 I am going very slowly and do a lot of looking up concepts along the way (since I have never taken a statistics course) and note it down here as well.
 Most of the notes are in fact not from the book, but result of myself making sense of what I read.*

-I also try out the code examples and exercises here.
+I also try out the code examples and do the exercises here.

 ##### * no responsibility is taken for the correctness of this information ;)